Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 This was another long day, from 7 pm to 7:15 am, spent at Abbey Road.
 Overdubs were added to “Piggies“, “Glass Onion” and “Why Don’t We Do It In The Road“.
 Time was also spent mixing “Glass Onion“, “Rocky Raccoon” and “Long, Long, Long“.

-The Beatles had worked on “Piggies” and “Glass Onion” in September when George Martin was on holiday (Chris Thomas was producing during his absence).
-When he came back and listened to what had been recorded during his absence, he suggested writing some string arrangements for the two songs.
+The Beatles worked on “Piggies” on September 19 and 20, and on “Glass Onion” on September 11, 12, 13, 16, and 26.
+George Martin was on holiday for most of September, with Chris Thomas producing in his absence.
+Upon his return, Martin listened to what had been recorded during his absence and suggested adding string arrangements to both songs.

 [The] mono mix of Glass Onion, made on 26 September 1968, encompasses sound effects compiled by John Lennon for his song: a telephone, an organ note, the smashing of glass and the then BBC-tv soccer commentator Kenneth Wolstenholme acclaiming “It’s a goal!” over the sound of a roaring crowd.
 George Martin, on holiday at the time, heard the mix on his return and suggested a different approach: he scored the song for a string arrangement, recorded on 10 October, that rendered this mix and the FX ideas redundant and the tape to the vault shelf labelled “do not use”.